-- g) The animal must remain closed and sealed in the container/kennel for the entire duration of the journey, including deplaning. - h) The passenger will not be permitted in a row immediately behind a bulkhead or adjacent to an emergency exit - i) Charges for transportation of an animal as Pet in Cabin (except for Service animals) and container/kennel is \$50.00 CAD each way; plus applicable taxes.

-4) Service animals
+- g) For the safety and security of the Pet in Cabin, the pet must be contained in the container/kennel from the time of boarding until in an approved location within the terminal.
+Under no circumstances should a pet be allowed to roam free on the airport ramp. - h) The passenger will not be permitted in a row immediately behind a bulkhead or adjacent to an emergency exit. - i) Charges for transportation of an animal as Pet in Cabin (except for Service animals) and container/kennel is \$50.00 prior to May 01, 2023 or \$75.00 CAD each way after May 01, 2023; plus applicable taxes. - 4) Service animals